 The rash may be accompanied by flu-like symptoms, such as:

 Untreated secondary symptoms will disappear within a few weeks, but there may be repeated episodes during the next few years.

 The infection is still present but there are no symptoms.
 It may or may not progress to the third stage.
 Blood tests for syphilis will be positive during this stage.

 This stage may begin years after the initial infection.
 This stage has become rare in developed countries.
 In this stage, the infection begins to damage:

 Damage can be serious enough to cause death.
 Symptoms include the following:

-Babies born with this infection can have problems, such as deafness, cataracts, and seizures.
+Babies born with this infection can have problems, such as deafness, cataracts, brain and nerve damage, and seizures.
 It can also cause premature births or stillbirths.

 Copyright © Nucleus Medical Media, Inc.